asliioktayy/hb_recommendation/README.md

 ### Running of model and api
-You should firstly tfidf_cos_sim.py or doc2vec.py file.
+You should run firstly tfidf_cos_sim.py or doc2vec.py file.
 Because model should be created.
 After you could run api

 To run models :
 `python3 doc2vec.py`